-Alternative dispute resolution to divorce litigation in South Texas
+Alternative dispute resolution to divorce litigation in San Antonio and Texas

 Did you know that going to court is not your only option for divorce?
 Here in Texas, divorcing couples have several choices outside of litigation that may work for them.
 One of these options is called divorce arbitration, popular among spouses looking for a quicker and less costly alternative to hashing out their divorce in court.
 This may be a beneficial process to end your marriage as well.

 If you are interested in learning more about divorce arbitration, the San Antonio family law attorneys at Grable Grimshaw PLLC are happy to provide answers.
 Our knowledgeable legal team is experienced in divorce arbitration, as well as other methods of settling divorce disputes in a mutually agreeable manner.
 We are also prepared to represent your interests in the courtroom, if that’s what your circumstances require.
 Contact us today.